Whatsapp Icon

 • Tofu and Soy Products: Tofu and other soy products are excellent plant-based sources of glutamine.
 They can be easily incorporated into a variety of dishes, from stir-fries to smoothies.

-• Beans and Lentils: Beans and lentils not only contain glutamine but are also packed with fiber and other nutrients beneficial for health.
+• Beans and Lentils: Beans and lentils not only contain glutamine but are also packed with fibre and other nutrients beneficial for health.
 They can form the base of soups, salads, or mains.

 • Nuts and Seeds: Particularly almonds and walnuts, along with seeds such as flaxseeds and chia seeds, are good sources of glutamine and healthy fats.
 They work well as snacks or when sprinkled over meals.

-• Dairy Products: For those who include dairy in their diet, items like cottage cheese and yogurt are rich in glutamine and can be part of meals or snacks.
+• Dairy Products: For those who include dairy in their diet, items like cottage cheese and yoghurt are rich in glutamine and can be part of meals or snacks.

 Meal Planning Tips: